sfu-dis/ermia/README.md

 #### Adjust maximum concurrent workers

 By default we support up to 256 cores.
-The limit can be adjusted by setting `MAX_THREADS` defined under `sysconf` in `dbcore/sm-config.h.` `MAX_THREADS` must be a multiple of 64.
+The limit can be adjusted by setting `MAX_THREADS` defined under `config` in `dbcore/sm-config.h.` `MAX_THREADS` must be a multiple of 64.

 #### Build it
 --------